davidben/C2SP/tlog-mirror.md

 ## Introduction

-A mirror is an [extended cosigner][] that stores a copy of a log and, when signing a [checkpoint][], provides the additional guarantee that the mirror has durably logged the contents of the checkpoint and has made it accessible.
+A mirror is a [cosigner][] that stores a copy of a log and, when signing a [checkpoint][], provides the additional guarantee that the mirror has durably logged the contents of the checkpoint and has made it accessible.

 A mirror is defined by a name, a pubic key, and by two URL prefixes: